 All other instructions are ignored while the device is in the Deep Power-down mode.
-This can be
+This can be used as an extra software protection mechanism, when the device is not in active use, to protect the device from inadvertent Write, Program or Erase instructions.

-Status Register
+4.7 Status Register

 The Status Register contains two status bits that can be read by the Read Status Register (RDSR) instruction.
+See Section 6.4: Read Status Register (RDSR) for a detailed description of the Status Register bits.